Robinpig/Note/docs/CS/Algorithms/LSM.md

 ### Component Sizes

 ## Merge

+An LSM-tree consists of a number of components of exponentially increasing sizes, C0 to Ck.
+The C0 component is a memory-resident update-in-place sorted tree, while the other components C1 to Ck are disk-resident append-only B-trees.
+During an insert in an LSM-tree, the inserted keyvalue pair is appended to an on-disk sequential log file, so as to enable recovery in case of a crash.
+Then, the key-value pair is added to the in-memory C0, which is sorted by keys; C0 allows efficient lookups and scans on recently inserted key-value pairs.
+Once C0 reaches its size limit, it will be merged with the on-disk C1 in an approach similar to merge sort; this process is known as compaction.
+The newly merged tree will be written to disk sequentially, replacing the old version of C1.
+Compaction (i.e., merge sorting) also happens for on-disk components, when each Ci reaches its size limit.
+Note that compactions are only performed between adjacent levels (Ci and Ci+1), and they can be executed asynchronously in the background.

+To serve a lookup operation, LSM-trees may need to search multiple components.
+Note that C0 contains the freshest data, followed by C1, and so on.
+Therefore, to retrieve a key-value pair, the LSM-tree searches components starting from C0 in a cascading fashion until it locates the desired data in the smallest component Ci.
+Compared with B-trees, LSM-trees may need multiple reads for a point lookup.
+Hence, LSM-trees are most useful when inserts are more common than lookups.

 As disk components accumulate over time, the query performance of an LSM-tree tends to degrade since more components must be examined.
 To address this, disk components are gradually merged to reduce the total number of components.